walter-ln/careops/README.md

 	•	Confira a aba PORTS
 	•	Rode novamente o uvicorn

-🧾 9.
-Licença
+## 9. Licença

-Conteúdo exclusivo para uso na disciplina Segurança de Aplicações (DevSecOps) – Dell Academy 2025.
+Conteúdo com direitos reservados.